bittremieux/spectrum_utils/README.md

 ## Installation

-spectrum_utils requires Python version 3.6+ and can be installed with pip or conda.
+spectrum_utils requires Python version 3.8+ and can be installed with pip or conda.

+Using pip:

+    pip install spectrum_utils[iplot]

 Using conda:

     conda install -c bioconda spectrum_utils

-Using pip:

-    pip install spectrum_utils

 ## Documentation